-As the State of Indiana marks its Bicentennial in 2016, Ball State University will be traveling across the state to produce a brand-new Electronic Field Trip.
-Focused on the pioneering spirit of Hoosiers, this EFT will educate grade-school students on the early pioneering days of the state, the forward-thinking pioneers that have changed the state with their revolutionary ideas and ideals, and the great potential our current generation of students has to be Hoosier pioneers as they grow up.
-This EFT will feature many of the time-tested features previously enjoyed by students and teachers, like a live television broadcast, online learning tools and an immersive experience.
+When the State of Indiana marked it’s Bicentennial in 2016, Ball State University traveled across the state to produce a brand-new Electronic Field Trip.
+Focused on the pioneering spirit of Hoosiers, this EFT educates grade-school students on the early pioneering days of the state, the forward-thinking pioneers that have changed the state with their revolutionary ideas, and the great potential our current generation of students has to be Hoosier pioneers as they grow up.
+This EFT features many of the time-tested experiences previously enjoyed by students and teachers, like a live television broadcast, online learning tools and an immersive environment.
 But, technology and learning advancements have opened the doors to even more amazing teaching opportunities that could be explored in this re-invention of the Ball State Electronic Field Trip program.

-Hands-on tools and lesson plans created by teachers for teachers and focused on student success.
+Hands-on tools and lesson plans created by teachers for teachers and focused to student success.

-Interactive student learning through video, text, games and primary sources available through an iPad App.
+Interactive student learning through video, text, games and primary sources available through an iPad or Android Tablet App.

 An easy and innovative approach to teaching that combines the strengths of teachers with the power of technology.